by Olivier Poirier-Leroy. Join his weekly motivational newsletter for competitive swimmers by clicking here.

 As Dressel showed at the 2017 FINA World Championships, having the fastest reaction time isn’t necessary to dominating the competition—it’s the height, distance, velocity and angle of entry that affect how much speed you carry into the water and through the breakout.

-Vertical jump training—squat jumps, box jumps, and so on—are pillars of the dryland programs for most swimmers.
+Vertical jump training—squat jumps, jumping up onto a plyometric box, and so on—are pillars of the dryland programs for most swimmers.
 And with good reason: improving your vertical gives you a greater ability to improve start performance (and this has been reflected in a couple different studies, here and here).

 But vertical jump training ignores one important aspect that is critical to improving the swim start: we need to be able to achieve horizontal velocity too.